YichenGuo2002/My-Pokemon-Story/README.md

 * Researched about making requests and passing query strings to webpages.
 Successfully passed parameters (pokemon id and subpage id) through website url.
 * Researched about handlebars.js section-helper to help connect each page with their individual css and js file.
 * Researched about importing js modules. (failed, was not able to connect modules.
 So I copied and pasted the entire function into my js file.
 Need further inspection.)
+* Researched about how to vertically center an element. (margin: auto)

 ## [Link to Initial Main Project File](app.mjs)